AryaPeer/BallBalancer/README.md

-# Stewart Platform Ball Balancer
+# Ball Balancing Stewart Platform

 A closed-loop control system that balances a ball on a 3-DOF Stewart platform using computer vision and PID control.